-I had an absolute blast spending Independence Day in New York City with the Natalie Morales and the rest of the Today show crew sharing some last minute Independence Day entertaining tips!
+I had a wonderful time spending Independence Day in NYC Today show crew sharing some last minute Independence Day entertaining tips!
 Click below to watch the segment and keep scrolling for more entertaining ideas.

 There’s nothing more American than a 4th of July parade, so load up the kids + bikes + wagons to make some patriotic memories!
 For the toddlers, a wagon is the way to go; we just painted the wooden part with a light blue glow-in-the-dark spray paint and then added cute little banners and pinwheel medallions made out of patterned craft paper.
 Older kids will love the opportunity to decorate their own bikes using traditional crepe paper in the wheels and making their own medallions using craft papers mixed with patterned cupcake wrappers!